This post was guest written by Carlton McDaniel.

 It is not surprising that leaders feel overwhelmed at the thought of ministering to children with special needs and their families.

-Those feelings and concerns from ministry leaders are understandable.
+The feelings and concerns of ministry leaders are understandable.

 The term “Special Needs” encompasses a long list of medical, physical, and cognitive disabilities.